 By selecting “proceed to filter export” that triggers Dirac to create the curve.
 Once you see the screen below, Dirac is ready to take that curve and put it on the processor.

 On the left there will be a slot labeled “empty”.
 The AudioControl processor has one slot to put the EQ curve on.
 On the right hand of the screen, you can give the curve a name.
 Dirac auto fills the name thru some sort of random word generator.
 There will be a different name every time you get to this screen.
 Name the curve, and then click on “export filter”.

 This will take a few minutes.
 Dirac exports the curve thru the local network.
 Once it is finished, it will give a brief message saying it is done and then it will bring you back to the same filter export screen as if you didn’t export the curve.
 There is no “Finished!” or “Success!” message.
 It can be a little confusing.

 You are finished!
-Save the project and close Dirac.
-All that is left to do is turn to turn on the EQ curve via the AudioControl via the “audio” button.
+Save the project to your computer and close Dirac.
+All that is left to do is to turn on the EQ curve using the AUDIO button on the AudioControl IR remote.

 - ******SPECIAL NOTE********* You will notice that there will be a volume difference between Dirac engaged, and not engaged.
 When Dirac is engaged, the volume will be lower.
 This is normal.
 This is due the increased energy requirement from the amplifier to conform to the applied Dirac EQ curve.